Warren County Vehicle Impound Guide

 Once you've retrieved your vehicle, take these steps:

-• Report damage to impound lot manager: Report any damage to the impound lot manager immediately and obtain a written acknowledgement of your report.
+- Report any damage to the lot manager in writing before you drive away: Report any damage to the impound lot manager immediately and obtain a written acknowledgement of your report.

 This guide is intended to provide general information and should not be considered legal advice.
 If you are facing a DUI charge in Warren County, it's essential to consult with a qualified DUI attorney.
 They can provide specific legal guidance based on the details of your case.